-A VR memory game and art exhibition for Google Cardboard, iOS & Android
+A VR memory multi-player game and art exhibition for Google Cardboard, iOS & Android

 What is this project about?